Quick links for drug and alcohol rehab in Ipswich

-For expert guidance on conducting a CRAFT intervention, give our team a call on 0800 326 5559
+For expert guidance on conducting a CRAFT intervention in Ipswich, give our team a call on 0800 326 5559

-If you are trying to intervene in a user’s abuse, it is critical you know and understand how rehab works, including costs, types of treatment and how long it is supposed to last.
+If you are trying to intervene in a user’s abuse, it is critical you know and understand how rehab in Ipswich works, including costs, types of rehab treatment and how long it is supposed to last.

-The overarching notions of rehab tend to stem from the celebrities in the public eye.
+The overarching notions of drug and alcohol rehab tend to stem from the celebrities in the public eye.
 These are the upmarket rehab centres, mostly inpatient and extremely expensive, as they have the means to pay for them.

 This is not all that is on offer.
-There are two main types of treatment:
+There are two main types of rehab treatment:

 - Outpatient: This is usually offered under the NHS and for free, as it is regular therapies and meetings at a clinic, but you will not live there.
 You will reside at home whilst attending regular sessions at a chosen clinic.

-- Inpatient: inpatient treatment asks that you temporarily move into the clinic in order to receive round-the-clock care from trained professionals.
+- Inpatient: inpatient rehab treatment asks that you temporarily move into the clinic in order to receive round-the-clock care from trained professionals.
 This usually lasts around 28 days and can vary in cost.
 The NHS almost never funds this type of treatment as it is costly for them, so you will be asked to pay for it upfront if necessary.
-However, many rehab centres can offer flexible payment plans, such as a pay-as-you-go basis.
+However, many drug and alcohol rehab centres in Ipswich can offer flexible payment plans, such as a pay-as-you-go basis.

 - Rent and utilities